 Bio Dr. Schroeder is the associate chief for research in the division of pediatric hospital medicine at Lucile Packard Children?s Hospital Stanford, and a clinical professor in the division of hospital medicine and the division of critical care.
 His research interests focus on identifying areas where we can ?safely do less? in healthcare, and frequently lectures on this theme locally and nationally.
-Dr. Schroeder is currently involved in multiple projects involving common conditions in pediatrics such as head trauma, bronchiolitis, UTI, meningitis, and febrile infant management.
+Dr. Schroeder is currently involved in multiple projects involving common conditions and interventions in pediatrics such as head trauma, bronchiolitis, UTI, meningitis, febrile infant management, and third molar extractions.
 He is a co-chair of the Lown RightCare Alliance Pediatric Council, co-chair of the Academic Pediatric Association?s Healthcare Value Special Interest Group, an editor of the Yearbook of Pediatrics and an associate editor for the journal Hospital Pediatrics.
-Dr. Schroeder provides clinical care for children in the PICU and the pediatric ward and has won multiple teaching awards.
+Dr. Schroeder provides clinical care for children in the PICU and the pediatric ward.

 Matthew P. Scott

 Professor of Developmental Biology, Emeritus